ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Request Authentication

-All ACME requests with a non-empty body MUST encapsulate their payload in a JSON Web Signature (JWS) {{!RFC7515}} object, signed (in most cases) using the account's private key.
+All ACME requests with a non-empty body MUST encapsulate their payload in a JSON Web Signature (JWS) {{!RFC7515}} object, signed using the account's private key unless otherwise specified.
 The server MUST verify the JWS before processing the request.
-Encapsulating request bodies in JWS provides a simple authentication of requests.
+Encapsulating request bodies in JWS provides authentication of requests.

 JWS objects sent in ACME requests MUST meet the following additional criteria:

-* The JWS MUST be encoded using UTF-8
 * The JWS MUST NOT have the value "none" in its "alg" field
 * The JWS MUST NOT have a MAC-based algorithm in its "alg" field
 * The JWS Protected Header MUST include the following fields: